ranajoy-cosmo/genesys/README.md

 </p>

 ## Features
-* Generate **realistic pointing TODs** for a CMB space telescope having a rotation about, a precession, and revolution about the Sun.
+* Generate **realistic pointing TODs** for a CMB space telescope having 3 degrees of freedom: a rotation about its body axis, a precession about the anti-solar axis, and revolution about the Sun.
 * Generate **realistic signal TODs** containing Sky + Noise + Orbital dipole + Systematics.
+  * Sky may contain any realistic combination of CMB and foregrounds
+  * Noise can be white or 1/f
-* Instrument parameters containing scan strategy, channel parameters and individual detector parameters in easy to modify yaml files.
+* Instrument files defining scan strategy, channel parameters and individual detector parameters, as yaml files.
 * A **binning map-making algorithm** for estimation of I,Q,U Stokes parameters.
 * A self-consistent and efficient I/O library built on **HDF5**.
 * A Huffman compression system providing files in the Planck LFI format.
-* Highly parallelisable.
+* Highly parallelisable with MPI.

 ## Powered by
 * numpy